sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 Selecting and ordering test cases
 ----------------------------------

-FizzBuzz is one step up in difficulty from Leap Years.
+[FizzBuzz](/kata_descriptions/fizzbuzz.html) is one step up in difficulty from Leap Years.
 Again, you are designing a function, this time one that takes an integer and returns a String.
 You can use this Kata to talk about how to plan and select test cases, and the purpose of adding additional cases in order to do triangulation.

-The first time you do this kata, I suggest focussing on the core business logic for converting one number at a time, and leave out the part where you print the full 100 lines to the console.
+The first time you do this kata, I suggest focusing on the core business logic for converting one number at a time, and leave out the part where you print the full 100 lines to the console.
 That part is a little harder to test-drive.

+### Learning goals
+The theme is repeated from the first session: "Small steps".

+* Explain why you make a 'test case list'
+* Use a 'test case list' during TDD
+* Describe TDD

 ## Session Outline